NapthaAI/docs/docs/GettingStarted/Decorators.md

-# Agent Decorators
+# Decorators
-With only a few lines of code, builders can easily deploy custom AI agents to the Naptha hub or their own local node.
+> With only a few lines of code, builders can easily deploy custom AI agents to the Naptha hub or their own local node.

-### Introduction
+### Context
 Naptha supports a web of multi-agent systems that grow and evolve.
-This walkthrough explains how to decorate functions in order to quickly publish existing agents, **allowing them to interact with others.**
+This walkthrough explains how to decorate functions in order to **quickly publish existing agents, *allowing them to interact with others.***

 ### Prerequisites

-* Python >= 3.10, <= 3.13
+* Python `>= 3.10, <= 3.13`
 * Poetry package manager
 * Naptha username & password